5 Classroom Tips to Support ELL Students

 As their proficiency increases, they can take on different roles and tasks to develop different skills.
 It may be helpful to have one-on-one conversations with your ELL students before group work to allow them to ask questions and ensure they fully understand their part in the group.
 The key here is to give ELLs work suited to their ability, increase their confidence, and make them feel like contributors.

-A picture is worth a thousand words, but it's sometimes easy to forget that images are also the most basic way to engage your students in their learning.
-Supplement your instruction with visuals like illustrations, photos, and infographics to help your ELL students decipher new words and concepts.
-Although this may require some extra effort and creativity, images can be a powerful tool to build understanding, and they will help support students’ different learning styles.
+You can also supplement your instruction and presentations with visuals like illustrations, photos, and infographics to help your ELL students decipher new words and concepts.
+Sketching out models as you instruct or incorporating short videos may require some extra effort and creativity, but such visuals can be a powerful tool to build understanding, and support students’ different learning styles.